switchboard-xyz/sb-on-demand-examples/sb-randomness-on-demand/README.md

-# switchboard-randomness-on-demand-example
+# Switchboard On-Demand: Randomness

-Switchboard Randomness On-Demand
+This example demonstrates the use of Switchboard's On-Demand Randomness functionality.

 ## Getting Started